fardinabbasi/Decision_Tree/README.md

 Moreover, the tree mentioned above is much more **interpretable** due to its limited depth and simple structure, making it easier to **understand** and **analyze**.
 ## Hyperparameter Tuning
+To find the optimal value for max_depth, one method is using RandomizedSearchCV, which combines hyperparameter tuning and cross-validation techniques.

+This approach involves randomly sampling a set of hyperparameters from specified ranges, evaluating their performance through cross-validation, and ultimately selecting the best set of hyperparameters that yield the highest score.
 ```ruby
 from sklearn.model_selection import RandomizedSearchCV
 ```